MrLeoDaVinci/Pass-crack/README.md

 # Pass-crack
-password cracker
+Dot Placement:

+Click "Select Dots" to spawn three movable dots.

+Green Dot: Position it over the username field.

+Red Dot: Position it over the password field.

+Blue Dot: Position it over the login button.

-when you press select dots 3 dots will pop up place green ontop of username red ontop of password blue ontop of login button make sure there is room just to the right of the dots that is where the program clicks.
+Important: Ensure there is empty space just to the right of each dot—this is where the automated clicks will occur.

+Input Modes:

-only use either user:pass list or username and password list. dont use both
+You can use either a user:pass combo list or separate username and password lists.

-dont go too fast on the timer otherwise it will break.

-this will not work if there is a captcha or timeout. but the proxy list should help if there is a stop for how many attempts tried
+Do not use both input modes at the same time.

+Timing:

+Avoid setting the timer too fast—excessive speed can cause the bot to malfunction or miss interactions.

+Limitations:

+This bot will not bypass captchas or session timeouts.

+Use a rotating proxy list to reduce the risk of getting blocked after too many failed attempts.